nacer-lachhab/monorepo-microservices-ecom/README.md

 # product-service
-micro service with logging implemaented with log4j2 configured to route logs to an external file "fileappender" and a rollingPolicy on application.yaml
+micro service with logging implemaented with log4j2 configured to route logs to an external file "fileappender" and a rollingPolicy "rollingfileappender " on application.yaml